-32 See 19 CFR 351.412(c)(2).
+&lt;sup>29 See 19 CFR 351.412(c)(2).

-Pursuant to section 773(a)(1)(B)(i) of the Act, in identifying LOTs for EP and comparison market sales (i.e., NV based on either home market or third-country prices),34 we consider the starting prices before any adjustments.
-For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.35
+Pursuant to section 773(a)(1)(B)(i) of the Act, in identifying LOTs for EP and comparison market sales (i.e., NV based on either HM or third-country prices), we consider the starting prices before any adjustments.
+For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.

-When we are unable to match sales of the foreign like product in the comparison market at the same LOT as the EP or CEP, we may compare the U.S. sale to sales at a different LOT in the comparison market.
-In comparing EP or CEP sales, to sales at a different LOT in the comparison market, where available data make it possible, we make an LOT adjustment under section 773(a)(7)(A) of the Act.
-Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), we will grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.36
+When we are unable to determine NV at the same LOT as the EP or CEP, we may compare the U.S. sale price to an NV based on sale prices at a different LOT in the comparison market.
+In comparing EP or CEP to NV at a different LOT, where available data make it possible, we make an LOT adjustment under section 773(a)(7)(A) of the Act.
+Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), we will grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.

-ULMA did not claim different levels of trade in the comparison market or U.S. market, coding all sales as at the same level of trade in its database reporting;37 ULMA claimed neither a level of trade adjustment nor a CEP offset (as there were no CEP sales).
+ULMA did not claim different levels of trade in the comparison market or U.S. market, coding all sales as at the same LOT in its comparison and U.S. market sales data; ULMA claimed neither an LOT adjustment nor a CEP offset.
 We nevertheless examined the differences in selling functions reported in ULMA's responses.
 Selling activities can be generally grouped into four selling function categories for analysis: (1) sales and marketing; (2) freight and delivery services; (3) inventory maintenance and warehousing; and (4) warranty and technical support.

-ULMA reported that it utilized only one channel of distribution in the comparison market, direct sales to unaffiliated end users.38 We therefore found that there is a single LOT in the comparison market.
+ULMA reported that it utilized only one channel of distribution in the comparison market, direct sales to unaffiliated end users.
+We therefore found that there is a single LOT in the comparison market.

 ULMA reported two channels of distribution in the United States, as detailed above.
 Most or all of the selling activities related to sales in the United States are performed by ULMA.
 We found that, for both channels of distribution, the selling functions performed by ULMA are minimal.
-For these sales, the selling activities that ULMA performs are substantially similar to the selling activities ULMA performed in its comparison market LOT.
-ULMA reported activity in 24 selling functions for its sales in the comparison market and in the United States.39 For none of these selling activities was there a higher level of intensity in the comparison market sufficient to
+For these sales, ULMA performs substantially similar selling activities compared to those activities performed in its comparison market LOT.
+ULMA reported activity in 24 selling functions for its sales in the comparison market and in the United States.
+In none of these was

-33 Id.; see also Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review and Notice of Intent Not to Revoke Antidumping Duty Order, in Part, 75 FR 50999, 51001 (August 18, 2010) (Orange Juice from Brazil), and accompanying IDM at Comment 7.
+&lt;sup>30 Id.; see also Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review and Notice of Intent Not to Revoke Antidumping Duty Order, in Part, 75 FR 50999, 51001 (August 18, 2010) (Orange Juice from Brazil), and accompanying IDM at Comment 7.

-34 Where NV is based on CV, we determine the NV LOT based on the LOT of the sales from which we derive selling, general and administrative expenses, and profit for CV, where possible.
+&lt;sup>31 Where NV is based on CV, we determine the NV LOT based on the LOT of the sales from which we derive selling, general and administrative expenses, and profit for CV, where possible.
 See 19 CFR 351.412(c)(1).

-35 See Micron Tech., Inc. v.
+&lt;sup>32 See Micron Tech., Inc. v.
 United States, 243 F. 3d 1301, 1314-16 (Fed.
 Cir.
 2001).

-36 See, e.g., Orange Juice from Brazil, and accompanying IDM at Comment 7.
+&lt;sup>33 See, e.g., Orange Juice from Brazil, at Comment 7.

-37 See Section B Response at 42; see also Section C Response at 40.
+&lt;sup>34 See Section B Response at 44; see also Section C Response at 44.

-38 See Section A Response at Exhibit A-11.
+&lt;sup>35 See Section A Response at Exhibits A-10 and A-11.